 • Cities and territories: from smart management to the militarization of daily life

 • Verticality policies: drones, satellites and overhead visibilities

 • Infrastructures and hyper-objects of surveillance and control

 GUIDELINES FOR SUBMISSIONS

 Deadline for proposals is March 15th,2019.

-Workshops, artistic interventions, thematic and free sessions can be also submitted.
-Abstracts for thematic sessions must be limited to 300 words, and include three to five keywords.
+Workshops, artistic interventions, individual papers and free sessions.
+Abstracts for individual papers must be limited to 300 words, and include three to five keywords.